 Your workbench will form the hub of your DIY workshop so you will want to start with this.
 Whether you decide to buy it or build it yourself, you will want to make sure that it is strong and sturdy enough to withstand the rigors that you are going to put it through.
 The base and legs need to be sturdy enough so that it is not easily knocked over.
 The surface needs to be durable so it is not easily damaged or dented.

 The types of hand and power tools that you require really depend on what sort of jobs you will be undertaking in your home workshop.
-For any new equipment that you may be buying, it is worth checking out tool reviews from Woodworking Fuel.
-There are various stand alone tools which may be worth investing in including drill press, table saw, belt sander, vice, and grinder.
+For any new equipment that you may be buying, it is worth checking out tool reviews from woodworking fuel.
+There are various stand-alone tools that may be worth investing in including drill press, table saw, belt sander, vice, and grinder.
+Therefore it is important to shop around to ensure that you can get the tools you need to get your home improvement tasks done at the best possible price.
+For instance, if you decide that you need a polishing wheel grinder then comparing a few different options online first is strongly recommended.
 Once you have your workshop set up, you will probably continually add to it over time and want to consider space for growth too.

 Garages tend to be fairly dimly lit places which are why task lighting is so important.
 As well as your overhead lighting, you will probably also want an adjustable work lamp when you are completing intricate tasks.
 But for the main source of lighting, overhead fluorescent lights tend to be a good option as they are both bright and economical.